Skip to primary navigation Skip to content Skip to footer

 ABOUT SANTA ROSA ISLAND

-All trips returning from Santa Rosa Island stop at Painted Cave on Santa Cruz Island.
-If sea conditions allow, the boat will enter the cave and visitors will experience one of the world’s largest sea caves from the inside out.
+All trips returning from Santa Rosa Island stop by to see the Painted Cave on Santa Cruz Island.
+If sea conditions allow, the boat may enter the cave and visitors will experience one of the world’s largest sea caves from the inside out.
 For many, this event is a major highlight of their day and is free of charge on Santa Rosa returns.

 The Crossing